Updated Standings For NJPW World Tag League and Best of the Super Juniors Tournaments | 411MANIA

 Updated Standings For NJPW World Tag League and Best of the Super Juniors Tournaments

-After night two of the NJPW World Tag League 2020 and Best of the Super Juniors 27 tournaments, the standings for each have been updated.
+NJPW held night three of the World Tag League and the Best of the Super Juniors tournaments and the standings have been updated to reflect results.

 NJPW Best of Super Juniors 27 Standings